nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

 the ``nrs_version`` attribute in the manifest file indicates the NRS version the plugin was written for.

+## Best Practices for Development ##

+- Namespace your function names, CSS IDs and classes and other possible identifiers to avoid collisions affecting core NRS behaviour
+- Don't manipulate non-plugin HTML or CSS with your javascript code or CSS declarations

 ----
 ## Changelog ##